WillJRoper/hoverscope/README.md

 5. Done!
 (Note: temporary add-ons are removed when Firefox restarts)

 For permanent Firefox installation, the extension needs to be signed by Mozilla or you need to use Firefox Developer Edition with `xpinstall.signatures.required` set to `false`.

+## Updates

+When a new release of the code is published on Github, that release will also be made available on the webstores.
+This is not automatic, and there may be a short delay (~hours) between the release on Github and the update propagating to the webstores, as the updates have to be reviewed each time.
+This means that the most up-to-date stable version of `hoverscope` will always be the one available from the main branch of this repository.
+Note that you will have to reload the extension in your browser after pulling from the repository to ensure updates propagate to your live version.

 ## Usage